TorchAuth/vite-plugin-wrangler-spa/README.md

 ### Function Source Maps

-`sourceMaps` are automatically created for your compiled functions.
-If you'd like to use these, set `upload_source_maps = true` in your `wrangler.toml` file
+`sourceMaps` are automatically created for your compiled functions and placed into `./dist`.